sergeyugai/backpack-fields-as-classes/README.md

 This is a **drop-in** solution for [Laravel backpack](https://backpackforlaravel.com) to replace column/fields declarations-via-array with object-oriented approach.
 Allows your IDE to help you write that stuff.

+**This version is compatible with Backpack up to 4.1** and probably will be compatible with future versions, unless backpack itself introduces breaking changes to field declarations.

 **Requires no changes to existing code** and can be used alongside existing definitions.

 Also you can make your code more DRY by using **field collections** which also work as drop-in with current Backpack.